Big thank you to Gravastar for sending the P9 to review!

 To charge the earbuds, put them in the case.
 The LED will be red and breathing.

-After the earbuds are fully charged, a white light will appear on the earbuds and then goes out after 1 min.
+After the earbuds are fully charged, a white light will appear on the earbuds and then it goes out after 1 minute.

 Charge the case via the provided Type-C cable.